**Alt text:** A person is using a laptop to view data analytics with graphs and charts, with a smartphone and glasses on the desk beside them.

 Test your ad’s performance on a small budget before scaling.
 This minimizes risk and helps identify what works.

-2. Target Focusing on
+2. Focus on Targeting

 The better you target your audience, the more cost-effective your ads will be.
 Use tools like audience demographics and behavior tracking.